krithikaa04/cypherd_hackathon/README.md

 This is a Web3 wallet demo application (CypherD Hackathon).
 It provides a simple local environment to create Ethereum wallets, view balances, prepare transfers (USD → ETH quoting), sign transfer messages and execute transfers in a mock ledger backed by SQLite.

-The project is intentionally simplified for demonstration and learning purposes: private keys are stored plaintext in the local database and balances are mocked.
-Do not use this code as-is in production.

 ---

 ## Quickstart — run locally